kdreyeroren/revere/README.md

 ngrok http 3000
 ```

-## Features
+## How we used it

+Revere has two parts - first, it updates the Zendesk ticket with information from the Trello card, and second, it updates the Trello card with information from the Zendesk ticket.
+You can modify the code to have it update each one with whatever information you choose.

-#### Zendesk
+### Zendesk

 - Revere adds both the Trello list name and board name (in separate fields) to a ticket.
 Both of these are dropdown menus so that the Customer Care team can create custom views in Zendesk with each field.
-The list of list names is updated automatically, but if you want to add a new board, that will have to be done manually.
+The list of list names is updated automatically, but if you want to add an additional Trello board, that will have to be done manually.
 - Revere adds any associated Github links (PRs, issues) to a field in a ticket.
-This way the CC team can keep track of what the engineering team is up to and make sure things are being managed properly.
+This way the CC team can keep track of what the engineering team is up to and make sure bugs and issues are being managed properly.

-#### Trello
+### Trello

-- Revere automatically adds the school ID of any Trello card associated with a Zendesk ticket to the Trello card as an attachment with a clickable link to the school in the Staff App.
+- Revere automatically adds the school ID of any Trello card associated with a Zendesk ticket to the Trello card as an attachment with a clickable link to the school in our backend system.

 ## How it works